ossf/alpha-omega/alpha/engagements/2022/jquery/README.md

 * Secure the consumer web
 * Reduce potential security incidents for jQuery by modernizing its consumers and its code
-* Conduct an ecosystem sercurity risk audit
+* Conduct an ecosystem security risk audit
-* Modernize Infrastructure
+* Modernize infrastructure
 * Web Modernization Campaign